BudTomazi/ArcheryTeamMaker/README.md

 It should be noted that if the number of participants is not divisible by 3, it will compensate by making some teams of two, basing performance on the average score of the participants.

+There is also a normal python file which can be run locally if access to internet is not available.